What did you think about when you woke up this morning?

 Gratitude meditation is very similar to the concentration method of meditation described above.
 Follow the steps to prepare for meditation; when practicing gratitude meditation, your point of focus should be on something for which you are thankful.
 If you struggle to maintain your focus when silent, consider repeating a mantra like, “I am grateful,” to maintain focus in your practice.

 If you’re struggling to get started, download the Mindbliss app for some additional assistance.
-In the app, you’ll find guided gratitude meditation tracks, like the Daily Gratitude Ritual by Genevieve Laquerre, which will help you focus your thoughts and quiet your mind.
-Have a listen below 🙂
+In the app, you’ll find guided gratitude meditation tracks, which will help you focus your thoughts and quiet your mind.

-If you enjoyed this meditation and would like to listen to more Mindbliss meditations, download the app by clicking HERE from your iPhone or Android.
+If you would like to listen to Mindbliss meditations, download the app by clicking HERE from your iPhone or Android.

 You could also complement this practice by writing a gratitude journal.
 This can help you narrow your focus while enhancing your experience.
 It also provides an outlet to deeply reflect on your life and why you should be grateful.
 The journal could also serve as a place where you write letters to the people who have, for better or worse, played an integral role in shaping who you are.
 Putting those thoughts on paper can be deeply therapeutic and may open your heart and mind to a whole new way of being.